 - 1. During the school day headwear of any type is not to be worn with these exceptions: 1) In the building upon arrival in the morning until 8:20 a.m.
 2) In the lunch line, and during lunch and lunch recess, 3) In the building during dismissal at the end of the school day. - 2.
-Students will dress in a way that does not disrupt the learning process and wear clothing covering their stomachs, chests, backs, buttocks, and undergarments.
+Students will dress in a way that does not disrupt the learning process and wear clothing covering their stomachs, chests, buttocks, and undergarments.
 Tops are not to be worn that are 1) overly sheer so undergarments can be seen; or (2) low cut so that cleavage is exposed.
 Tops and bottoms are to touch or overlap.
 There should be no exposed midriff.
-The skirt or shorts should cover the entire buttocks and extend onto the thigh.
-As a guideline, the skirt or shorts should be about as long as the wearer's fingertips when the hands are held normally at the side.
-Holes in pants, shorts or skirts above mid-thigh are prohibited unless leggings are worn. - 3.
+The skirt or shorts should cover the entire buttocks and extend onto the thigh. - 3.
 No student shall be permitted to wear any clothing or jewelry that contains pictures and/or writing referring to alcoholic beverages, tobacco products, sexual references, profanity, promotion of gambling, illegal drugs, and/or gangs.
 Clothing items that cause intimidation or disrupt the learning of others are prohibited.
 Students will not wear clothing that defames, insults, threatens, harasses, or injures any racial or cultural groups or individuals. - 4.
 Students are expected to wear hairstyles and clothing that will not present a health or safety hazard.
 This could include metal chains, studs, chain necklaces, spiked jewelry, or other similar accessories.
 Special requirements may be necessary for certain areas such as physical education, art, band, science labs, kitchens, and technology education work areas; i.e. safety glasses, aprons, hair nets, etc. - 5.
 Appropriate footwear must be worn unless exceptions are granted.